-Feng Shui Store are not just following the Eco green craze to win ‘brownie points’ or because its cool to be green, we have had a green and ethical policy within the company since we started the business back in 1999.
+Feng Shui Store is not just following the Eco green craze to win ‘brownie points’ or because it’s cool to be green, we have had a green and ethical policy within the company since we started the business back in 1999.

 With the solar panels installed and combining that with a top of the range Eco boiler, cavity wall insulation, double glazed windows, fully insulated loft and all of the other bits like radiator heat deflectors, individually controlled radiators and low wattage light bulbs inside and out and we now have an energy efficiency rating of A which brings us closer to our goal of an Eco home and office in modern Britain.

 Since the build of the office, we have fitted a low energy radiator which runs free of charge 8 months of the year and have also had installed a pair of solar tube air heaters which cut energy costs out 100%.
-We’ve been looking in to a wood burning stove heater although we are still unsure if it safe to use indoors, more research is needed and would love to hear some feedback from others who have used them.
+We’ve been looking into a wood-burning stove heater although we are still unsure if it is safe to use indoors, more research is needed and would love to hear some feedback from others who have used them.

 May 2015 update: Over the weekend, we had a 5 kilowatt log burning stove installed in the office producing completely free heat.
 Admittedly, it is a comfortable 16 degrees outside at the moment of writing this although we still fired it up to give it a test run.
 Michael spent a long time searching for a good quality DEFRA rated stove that is completely clean burning and produces minimal fumes as it burns all of the toxic fumes before producing clean smoke.
 This is one of Michaels new favourite gadgets and also a fantastic way to cut out electricity and gas usage.
 Combined with a small oven and stove top, we are all looking forward to the winter soups and chestnuts!